nzesalem/lastus/README.md

 ## Database migrations

-Your database tables should have a `status` field defined as the `tinyInteger` type. **Lastus** automatically adds this field to your `users` table (if it doesn't already exist) when you run the `php artisan migrate` command after adding **Lastus** to your project.
+Your database tables should have a `status` column defined as the `tinyInteger` type. **Lastus** automatically adds this column to your `users` table (if it doesn't already exist) when you run the `php artisan migrate` command after adding **Lastus** to your project.

 You should manually generate migrations for other of your tables as needed.
-Below is an example of how you would add the `status` field to a `posts` table.
+Below is an example of how you would add the `status` column to a `posts` table.

 First run: